RhysLewsley/the_bookshelf/README.md

 -   Font Awesome for the social media icons
 -   J.R.R.
 Tolkien and Harper Lee for the featured books
 -   The book club community for inspiration
+-   copilot for read me temple and code snipbits

 ---